 Since 1990, Claire B. Rubin & Associates, LLC, a small firm located in the Washington, D.C. area, has specialized in research and consulting in the fields of emergency management and homeland security.
 The firm serves clients in the public, private, and non-profit sectors.
 Claire B. Rubin, president of the firm, is a social scientist with 36 years of experience in emergency management and homeland security.
 Her experience includes independent researcher, consultant, practitioner, and educator.

 Ms Rubin has a long-time interest in recovery from disasters.
 She maintains two websites on various disaster topics and a popular blog on recovery from disasters called Recovery Diva.
 The most recent blog she created is Disasters and Faith, which features resources related to faith-based organizations and disasters.
-She also is the moderator for the facebook group ( with more than 1360 members) on Emergency Management Higher Education, which serves almost 1400 members.
+She also is the moderator for the facebook group on Emergency Management Higher Education, which serves almost 1400 members.

 Ms Rubin has written almost 100 publications and has presented numerous talks and lectures on emergency management and homeland security topics.
 She was the co-founder and Managing Editor of The Journal of Homeland Security and Emergency Management for 6 years.
 (For more details, see Selected Works of Claire B. Rubin.)